Singapore PPO (2026): Charter & 2025 Orders

 What new protection orders did Singapore add on 2 January 2025?

-The Women's Charter (Family Violence and Other Matters) (Amendment) Act 2023 introduced five new orders alongside the existing PPO, Expedited Order (EO), and Domestic Exclusion Order (DEO): the Emergency Order (issued on the spot by an MSF Protector when family violence is feared within 14 days), Stay-Away Order (SAO), No-Contact Order (NCO), Mandatory Treatment Order (MTO, up to 36 months of psychiatric treatment), and Electronic Monitoring Order (EMO, GPS tracking).
-The amendments also expanded the statutory definition of family violence to cover emotional and psychological abuse and coercive control under s.58B(4).
+The Women's Charter (Amendment) Act 2023 introduced five new protection orders: the Emergency Order (issued on the spot by an MSF Protector), Stay-Away Order (SAO) to exclude the abuser from specified locations, No-Contact Order (NCO) to stop all contact, Mandatory Treatment Order (MTO), and Electronic Monitoring Order (EMO) for GPS monitoring of the perpetrator.
+The Act also expanded the definition of family violence to cover emotional abuse and coercive control.

 Who can apply for a Personal Protection Order in Singapore and how?

-How fast can I get urgent protection from family violence in Singapore?
+How fast can I legally shut down family violence in Singapore?

-What is the penalty for breaching a PPO in Singapore?
+What happens when an abuser violates a PPO in Singapore?

 When does it applypersonal protection order (domestic violence)?